esamattis/piler/README.md

 Really Express is a set of extensions for [Express][] web framework.
 It focuses on bringing extraordinary features of [Node.js][] to Express.
-That is mainly code sharing between the server and the browser and integrating WebSockets as first class citizens.
+That is mainly **code sharing between the server and the browser** and **integrating WebSockets as first class citizens**.
 Really Express is somewhat inspired by [Zappa][] web DSL.

 # Code sharing and management

 Really Express takes browser script management by the balls.
 It handles all the scripts-tags which are sent to the browser.
-You can even embed client-side code directly to your Node.js files!

-You can also specify a folder from which client-side only Javascript/CoffeeScript files will be loaded and sent to the browser.
+You can even **embed client-side code seamlessly to your Node.js files!** It is also possible to specify a folder from which client-side only Javascript/CoffeeScript files will be automatically loaded and sent to the browser.

 It is also aware of development and production modes.
-In development mode it makes sure that caching won't get in your way etc. In production mode it takes all the Javascript code and concatenates them in to a sinle .js file and minifies it using [Uglifyjs][].
+In development mode it makes sure that caching won't get in your way etc. In production mode it takes all the Javascript code and **concatenates them in to a single .js file, minifies it using [Uglifyjs][]** and caches it in memory.

 Lets start with a small [example][] code to get you excited!